 You know it’s Thanksgiving when you walk into the kitchen and your senses are filled with that mouth-watering smell of stuffing.
 Whether baked in a pan, or cooked right in the turkey, this flavor burst of a dish is often the first hit on the buffet line.
-As the second recipe in our Woodchuck® Wednesday Thanksgiving Countdown, we’ve put our own cider spin on the holiday delicacy.

-Sausage and Woodchuck® Granny Smith Cider Stuffing!
+Woodchuck Granny Smith Sausage Stuffing!

 This Sausage and Cider Stuffing is made with one of Woodchuck’s core ciders, Granny Smith.
 Tart and refreshing, this cider is made from 100% granny smith apples.
 Combining this tasty cider with both sausage, and other stuffing essentials, this recipe is the perfect combination of sweet and savory.
-Bake this in a pan, or stuff it into that turkey, and try this exciting new twist on the traditional Thanksgiving dish!

 Sausage and Woodchuck® Granny Smith Cider Stuffing